 The guarantee itself means that students who earn an AA-T or AS-T degree and meet the CSU minimum eligibility requirements are guaranteed admission to a CSU, but not necessarily to a particular campus or major.
-With the AA-T or AS-T Degree, you may be given a GPA bump when applying to an impacted campus outside your local area or an impacted major that is deemed similar.
+With the AA-T or AS-T degree, students may be given a GPA bump when applying to an impacted campus outside their local area or an impacted major that is deemed similar.

-Transfer students enter the CSU system with junior standing.
-If you are admitted to a program deemed similar to your AA-T or AS-T, you will only need to complete 60 additional semester units (or 90 quarter units) to earn a bachelor's degree and will not be required to repeat courses that are similar to those completed at the community college as part of your associate degree.
+Transfer students enter the CSU system with Junior standing.
+If students are admitted to a program deemed similar to their AA-T or AS-T, they will only need to complete 60 additional semester units (or 90 quarter units) to earn a bachelor's degree, and will not be required to repeat courses that are similar to those completed at the community college as part of their associate degree.